Security-Onion-Solutions/securityonion-docs/community-support.rst

 Moderation
 ----------

-Please keep in mind that our forums are moderated, so your message will have to be approved before it is published.
-If at first you don't see your post appear, there is no need to re-submit.
-It has been queued and will be approved if appropriate.
+If at first you don't see your post appear, it may have been queued for approval by the forum moderators.
+There is no need to re-submit your post.
+It will be reviewed and then approved if appropriate.

 Etiquette
 ---------